seahorce-scidac/ROMSX/README.rst

 REMORA
 ------

-REMORA is a new GPU-enabled code designed to replicate the functionality of the ROMS code but with the ability to exploit GPU architectures.
+REMORA (Regional Model of the Ocean Refined Adaptively) is a new GPU-enabled code designed to replicate the functionality of the ROMS code but with the ability to exploit GPU architectures.

 `REMORA` is built upon the `AMReX <https://amrex-codes.github.io/amrex/>`_ software framework for massively parallel block-structured applications.
 The AMReX software framework provides performance portability across multiple architectures.